-FSC’s prestigious music programs have earned their great reputation by consistently emphasizing performance.
+FSC’s prestigious Bachelor of Music in Performance has earned a great reputation by consistently emphasizing performance.

 Here, you’ll study with artists whose firsthand experience on the stage shapes how they teach and what you’ll learn in the classroom.
 Along with individual lessons and classes in theory, you’ll participate in a variety of individual and group performance opportunities such as solo recitals and high-level ensembles.